coderabbitai/coderabbit-docs/docs/integrations/self-hosted-github.md

 :::warning

-If you performed this step before Step 4, the installation event likely will have failed and you will need to re-send the installation event.
+If you performed this step before Step 4, the installation event likely will have failed, and you will need to re-send the installation event.
 Navigate to the **Advanced** tab in the GitHub App and click on the **Redeliver** button for the failed `installation.created` event.

 :::